Pandademic/cello/CONTRIBUTING.md

 # bug reporting
 ____
-Make sure your issue is reprodusible and is  `` notabug``. check if your latte is modified. check if the issue already is open.
+Make sure your issue is reprodusible and is  `` notabug``. check if your cello is modified. check if the issue already is open.
 Just a cursory search , that's all.

 # pull requests
 ____
-Make sure your pull adheres to the <a href="https://github.com/Pandademic/Latte/blob/master/CONTRIBUTING.md/#Style">style guide</a>
+Make sure your pull adheres to the <a href="https://github.com/Pandademic/latte/blob/master/CONTRIBUTING.md/#Style">style guide</a>

 # Style